-And just like that, tips for moving house #3 is, use appropriate packing boxes.
+And just like that, tips for moving house #3 is to use appropriate packing boxes.

-Top tips for moving house #4 is, always use the mighty bubble wrap for fragile items that don’t fit into packing boxes.
-Bubble wrap is your friend.
+The top tip for moving house #4 is, always use the mighty bubble wrap for fragile items that don’t fit into packing boxes.
+Bubble wrap is your friend when moving home.

-There are only 2 real issues we really have when moving flatpack furniture and they are… Will it take its own weight?
-And will it go round corners or downstairs safely?
+There are only 2 real issues we have when moving flatpack furniture and they are these:

 Flatpacked goods are normally made from low strength chipboard and assembled using nuts and screws that do a good job of holding things together when they’re sitting still.